 Don't be Too Shocked Over Staying Connected

-As we all know, electricity enters your home via a lightning bolt thrown by Zeus from Mount Olympus, and is routed conveniently to a circuit breaker box where it’s divided into a number of circuits.
-Or something like that.
-Each circuit is protected by a breaker or fuse.
-Bedrooms, living rooms and family rooms where only lights and small electrical items are usually used typically operate on 15-amp circuits.
-Kitchens, laundry rooms, bathrooms and dining rooms, otherwise known as places where you’re more likely to use toasters, irons, hair dryers and other big-watt items, are usually served by heavier-duty, 20-amp circuits.
+Some may believe electricity enters your home via a lightning bolt thrown by Zeus from Mount Olympus and is routed conveniently to a circuit breaker box where it’s divided into several circuits.
+Each circuit, however, is protected by a breaker or fuse.
+Bedrooms, living rooms and family rooms where only lights and small electrical items are usually used, typically operate on 15-amp circuits.
+Kitchens, laundry rooms, bathrooms and dining rooms — the places where you’re more likely to use toasters, irons, hair dryers and other big-watt items — are usually served by heavier-duty, 20-amp circuits.
 Major appliances like 5,000-watt electric water heaters and 10,000-watt electric ranges demand so much electricity that they take their own 30-to 50-amp dedicated circuit, protected by big, “double pole” breakers.

 Circuit breakers trip mainly because of an overloaded circuit, which means there’s more electrical load or current than there should be running through the circuit, so they break or stop functioning as a protection.
-As neat as it would be if more electrical current just caused your appliances to work extra powerfully, that’s not at all the case, and too much current overloading a circuit can blowout your outlets and cause fires.
+As neat as it would be if more electrical current just caused your appliances to work more powerfully, that’s not at all the case — too much current overloading a circuit can flow into your outlets and cause fires.

-The solution to a tripped circuit is often to redistribute the power being used to more than one circuit.
-Which means you’ve got to move your more heavy power consuming devices (lamps, heaters, irons, hair dryers, etc.) to a different circuit that isn’t being utilized as much at the moment; or turn off some of the devices on the circuit to reduce the load.
-I mean, seriously, why would you need to be watching TV while drying your hair and ironing your shirt at the same time.
-While it might make you feel productive to multitask, putting your circuit through all that is asking for trouble.
-So ease up on it a little bit.
+The solution for a tripped circuit is often to redistribute power to more than one circuit, which means you’ve got to move your heavier power-consuming devices (lamps, heaters, irons, hair dryers, etc.) to a different circuit that isn’t being utilized as much at that moment.
+You can also turn off some of the devices on the circuit to reduce the load.

-Loose connections are another possible, though less common, cause of overload.
-With the main power turned off at the fuse box, check outlets for loose wires, and make sure the electrical service panel hot wire connected to the circuit breaker hasn’t come loose.
-Retighten the connections if necessary.
-If these suggestions do not solve the problem, you may have a more serious problem such as a Short Circuit or Ground Fault.
+Loose connections are another possible — though less common — cause of overload.
+With the main power turned off at the fuse box, outlets should be checked for loose wires; and to make sure the electrical service panel hot wire connected to the circuit breaker hasn’t come loose.
+Connections should be retightened if necessary.
+If after troubleshooting the issue, it isn’t solved, it could be something more serious, such as a Short Circuit or Ground Fault.